-(1)Represents the grant date fair value of the restricted stock units granted to each of Messrs.
-Blyer, Kruger, LaMacchia and Lucas during December 2021.
-The restricted stock units granted to each such non-employee director cover a total of 1,584 shares and are scheduled to vest in equal annual installments on the first, second, third and fourth anniversary of the grant date.
-Assumptions used in the calculation of the grant date fair value of these restricted stock units are included in in Note 20 to the Company's audited consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2022, as filed with the SEC on September 13, 2022.
+(1) Represents the grant date fair value of 2,205 restricted stock units granted to each of Messrs.
+Blyer, Kruger, LaMacchia and Lucas during December 2022.
+The restricted stock units are scheduled to vest in equal annual installments on the first, second, third and fourth anniversary of the grant date.
+Assumptions used in the calculation of the grant date fair value of these restricted stock units are included in in Note 17 to the Company's audited consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2023.